sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 #### 7.1.2.1.Root CAs

-Sectigo Root CA certificates contain
+Sectigo Root CA Certificates contain
 - a basicConstraints extension marked critical.
 The cA field is set true.
 The pathLenConstraint is not present.
 - a keyUsage extension marked critical.
 Bit positions for keyCertSign and cRLSign are set.
 Some Sectigo Root CA certificates also have the digitalSignature bit set.
 - a subjectKeyIdentifier extension not marked critical.
 It contains a value that is included in the keyIdentifier field of the authorityKeyIdentifier extension in Certificates issued by the Root CA.

-Sectigo Root CA certificates MAY contain a non-critical cRLDistributionPoints extension containing the HTTP URL of the CA's CRL service.
+Sectigo Root CA Certificates MAY contain a non-critical cRLDistributionPoints extension containing the HTTP URL of the CA's CRL service.

-Sectigo Root CA certificates do not contain
+Sectigo Root CA Certificates do not contain
 - certificatePolicies
 - Extended Key Usage extension.